-Which player should Brentford fans be keeping an eye on on Sunday?
+Which player should Brentford fans be keeping an eye on Saturday?

-How is Benitez likely to set up in west London?
+How is Lampard likely to set up his side?